 This enables the replica to continue to receive data change events from the source's binary log and store them in the relay logs using the I/O thread, but prevents the replica from executing these events and changing its data.
 Within busy replication environments, permitting the I/O thread to run during backup may speed up the catch-up process when you restart the replication SQL thread.

 Run mysqldump to dump your databases.
 You may either dump all databases or select databases to be dumped.
 For example, to dump all databases:

 Once the dump has completed, start replication operations again:

 In the preceding example, you may want to add login credentials (user name, password) to the commands, and bundle the process up into a script that you can run automatically each day.

-If you use this approach, make sure you monitor the slave replication process to ensure that the time taken to run the backup does not affect the slave's ability to keep up with events from the master.
+If you use this approach, make sure you monitor the replication process to ensure that the time taken to run the backup does not affect the replica's ability to keep up with events from the source.
 See Section 2.5.1, “Checking Replication Status”.
-If the slave is unable to keep up, you may want to add another slave and distribute the backup process.
-For an example of how to configure this scenario, see Section 3.5, “Replicating Different Databases to Different Slaves”.
+If the replica is unable to keep up, you may want to add another replica and distribute the backup process.
+For an example of how to configure this scenario, see Section 3.5, “Replicating Different Databases to Different Replicas”.